ELF-Lab/OjibweMorph/xfst/README.md

+# Special characters

-There are five special characters:
+There are seven special characters:
 *	i1, the first person "theme sign" (marking a first person object with the subject is also a first person), which is used to trigger palatalization in certain VTAs (see VTA notes with quotes from Rand Valentine).
 *	This is the same as "i2" in the Bowers et al (2017) FST for Odawa
 *	n1, the special "changable N" that palatalizes before i1